Adjusted earnings per share

 Lifecycle assessments are the basis of our value chain sustainability programs.
 Eco-efficiency analysis (EEA) is our standard assessment method.

-A loss of containment is an unplanned release of material, product, raw material or energy to the environment (including those resulting from human error).
-Loss of containment incidents are divided into four categories, dependent on severity, from small, on-site spill up to Level D – a significant escape.
+A loss of primary containment is an unplanned release of material, product, raw material or energy to the environment (including those resulting from human error).
+Loss of primary containment incidents are divided into three categories, dependent on severity, from small, on-site spill/near misses up to Level 1 – a significant escape.

-The number of lost time injuries per million hours worked.
-Full definitions are in the Sustainability statements.
+The number of lost time injuries per 200,000 hours worked.
+Full definitions are in the Sustainability statements section.

-Mature markets are comprised of Western Europe, the US, Canada, Japan and Oceania.
+Western Europe including Austria, the US, Canada, Japan and Oceania.

-Defined as long-term borrowings plus short-term borrowings less cash and cash equivalents.
+Defined as long-term borrowings plus short-term borrowings less cash and cash equivalents and short-term investments.

 We use operational cash flow to monitor cash generation.
 It is defined as operating income excluding depreciation and amortization, adjusted for the change in operating working capital and capital expenditures.